chibisnorlax/acnhfaq/events.md

 ## Halloween
 Halloween happens on October 31st from 5:00 PM to 12:00 AM.
 The "Czar of Halloween", Jack, will pay a visit to your island.
 Jack will give you his outfit in exchange for candies.
 If you give him lollipops, he’ll give you the Spooky Carriage and Spooky Wand recipe.
 You can also give candy to villagers that are outside to get furniture and recipes from the spooky set and lollipops.
 Villagers will teach you the scare reaction after you give them a piece of candy and likewise, Jack will teach you the haunt reaction.
 If you don’t have candy when a villager comes up to you, they will give three pieces of candy the first time.
 But everytime after that or if you don’t give them candy, they will change your bodypaint, eye contact color, and face paint, called a "trick".
 You can get more candy from villagers that are inside of their house by talking to them while wearing a scary costume.
 If you wear Jack’s outfits while talking to villagers, they will also give you candy.
 It doesn’t matter if they are outside or inside, but you can only do this once per villager.

-For more detailed info, visit https://cestislife.github.io/halloween.
+For more detailed info, visit <https://cestislife.github.io/halloween>.

 ## Turkey Day
 Turkey day happens on November 26th from 9:00 AM to 12:00 AM.
 As long as the player has an [upgraded Resident Services building](/acnhfaq/unlocking-things#building-unlocks), Franklin will visit to host the event.
 In exchange for ingredients Franklin needs for his dishes, he will reward you with items and a DIY pack.

-For more detailed info, visit https://cestislife.github.io/turkeyday.
+For more detailed info, visit <https://cestislife.github.io/turkeyday>.

 ## Toy Day
+{: .d-inline-block }

+time-locked
+{: .label .label-red }
 Toy Day happens on December 24th.
 This event and its associated DIYs are currently **time-locked** and not currently available to be played.

 As of `1.6.0b`, Toy Day toys are available in Nook's Cranny from December 1st to December 25th.